MFEVOfficial/Become-Validator/README.md

 Stake

 To stake MFEV coin, all you should do is sending your MFEV coin to the MFEV Consensus contract address over the MBC network from the validator address.
-The MFEV Consensus contract address: 0xa0B4785393F6855b12F1bb99C58d8498E1E15cc2 The easiest way to do so, is to import your private key or key-store file to your favourite wallet (for example Metamask), switch network to MBC and send the MFEV coin to the Consensus contract address.
+The MFEV Consensus contract address: 0xa0B4785393F6855b12F1bb99C58d8498E1E15cc2 The easiest way to do so, is to import your private key or key-store file to your favourite wallet (for example Metamask), switch network to MFEV and send the MFEV coin to the Consensus contract address.

 You can find your key-store (containing your private key) and the password for the created account in: /node/keys/MFEV/UTC--xxxx /node.pwd